 - Temperature of 100 degrees or more

-- 24 hours after temperature of 100 or higher
+- 24 hours after a temperature of 100 degrees or more has ended without help from medicine

-- 24 hours after the completion of antibiotic use for strep throat or bacterial conjunctivitis
+- 24 hours after the completion of antibiotic use for strep throat, bacterial conjunctivitis, or other bacterial illnesses

 - Undiagnosed rashes, sores, or other skin ailments